sahilm1992/sahilm1992.github.io/about.md

 Prior to joining IIT Delhi, I worked as a Research Engineer in the Machine learning and statistics group at Conduent Labs( Formerly Xerox Research Center India).
 I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology Guwahati](http://iitg.ernet.in/cse).
 Please visit my [Google Scholar profile](https://scholar.google.com/citations?user=OPyjQHwAAAAJ&hl=en) for more details.

 # <center>News</center>
-**Dec 2022:** **University of Tokyo: Worked as a visiting research in Graph Neural Networks under the supervision of Prof. Toyotaro Suzumura at the University of Tokyo, Japan**
+**Dec 2022:** **University of Tokyo: Worked as a visiting researcher in the area of Graph condensation for Grap Neural Networks under the supervision of Prof. Toyotaro Suzumura at the University of Tokyo, Japan**

 **Nov 2022:** **Paper accepted AAAI 2023: Lifelong Learning to solve Mixed Integer Programs**